8.8 PEcAn Docker Architecture

 • PEcAn web allows the user to create a new PEcAn workflow.
 The workflow is stored in the database, and the models are executed by the model containers.

 The model containers contain the actual models that are executed as well as small wrappers to make them work in the PEcAn framework.
 The containers will run the model based on the parameters received from the message bus and convert the outputs back to the standard PEcAn output format.
-Once the container is finished processing a message it will immediatly get the next message and start processing it.
+Once the container is finished processing a message it will immediately get the next message and start processing it.

-25.4.2 PEcAn’s docker-compose
+8.8.2 PEcAn’s docker-compose

 The PEcAn Docker architecture is described in full by the PEcAn docker-compose.yml file.
 For full docker-compose syntax, see the official documentation.